ocaml/ocaml.org/CONTRIBUTING.md

 - **Good First Issues**: if you are either new to the repository or still getting started with OCaml in general, issues marked as a `good first issue` are ideal.
 - **Suggesting Changes**: most of the site content is stored in the `data` directory as Markdown or YAML.
 To suggest a change or update this content, you can edit those files directly and rebuild the website, detailed in the [HACKING](./HACKING.md) guide.
 This will promote the content into their `.ml` counterparts.
 If you would like to suggest entirely new website content or code, please [open an issue](https://github.com/ocaml/ocaml.org/issues) to discuss it first.
 - **Implementing Pages**: most pages are implemented in `src/ocamlorg_frontend/pages` using the [.eml templating preprocessor](https://aantron.github.io/dream/#templates).
 This is mixture or OCaml and HTML.
-- **Translating Content or Pages**: for now we are focusing on getting OCaml.org ready for launch and will add more information about translation later.

 ## Reporting Bugs